juba/pyobsplot/README.md

 -   Plots can be generated as Jupyter widgets, or as SVG, HTML or PNG outputs (via typst)
 -   Plots can be saved to Widget HTML, static HTML, SVG, PNG or PDF files
 -   [Pandas](https://pandas.pydata.org) and [polars](https://pola.rs) DataFrame and Series objects are serialized using [Arrow](https://arrow.apache.org) IPC format for improved speed and better data type conversions
--   Works with Jupyter notebooks and Quarto documents
+-   Works with Jupyter notebooks, Quarto documents (all renderers), Jupyter lite and Marimo notebooks (widget renderer only)
 -   Works offline, no iframe or dependency to Observable runtime
 -   Caching mechanism of data objects if they are used several times in the same plot
 -   Custom JavaScript code can be passed as strings with the `js` method